spacelift-io/user-documentation/docs/concepts/vcs-agent-pools.md

 ```

 Doing so will set your EC2 instance ID as _instance_id_ tag in your VCS Agent connections.

-## Private Workers

-VCS agents are only supported when using private worker pools.
-Because your source code is downloaded directly by Spacelift workers, you need to configure your workers to know how to reach your VCS instance.
-Information on how to do this is provided on the [worker pools](worker-pools#vcs-agents) page.

 ## Debug Information